 Getting a business off the ground takes capital.
 If you have a solid plan for a business, but you need some cash, you have several options for funding.
 Explore your options to find the business funding source that fits your needs.

 Overview of Business Funding

 Business funding can be necessary when you start a business, or you might need to tap into extra funds to expand your company.
 Finding the funds for a company can be challenging, especially with lending standards becoming more stringent.
 It may be tempting to max out a credit card to pay business expenses.
-However, this comes with some personal risk if you have trouble paying the balance, and you are forced to pay high-interest payments.
+However, this comes with some personal risk if you have trouble paying the balance, and are forced to pay high-interest payments.

 Government Business Funding

 The United States Small Business Administration (SBA) guarantees loans for small business owners.
 To qualify for this funding, you first need to apply for a loan on your own unsuccessfully.
 After you’ve been denied, you can turn to the SBA.
 You’ll need to qualify as a small business, meeting all criteria for the loan.
 Then, you can apply for a commercial loan from a lender that processes SBA loans.

 Business Funding Partners

 Business funding partners are individual investors who are looking for startup companies for investing.
 This type of funding is usually not a loan.
 Instead, investors give capital in return for partial ownership of the company.
 A potential investor will want to explore your business plan to make sure it’s solid, and you’ll need to furnish full information about your company, including your products and services, team, market analysis, and financial statements.
 The investor will want a set of terms for the funding, and you’ll need to sign an agreement.
 Some investors want to be actively involved in a company, but others may observe from the sidelines.